About

 8

 Specialists are particularly prone to bias.
-A lost yet essential role of a primary care doctor is to provide a review of specialist recommendations - to challenge and assess them objectively.
+A lost yet essential role of a primary care doctor is to provide a review of specialists and their recommendations.

 Comprehensive Approach